kdeldycke/kevin-deldycke-blog/content/posts/convert-lotus-notes-nsf-files-mbox-nlconverter.md

 There is a great piece of software called [nlconverter](http://code.google.com/p/nlconverter/).
 It's a tool designed to convert Lotus Notes' `.nsf` files to `mbox`.
 It rely on win32's COM/DDE API so it can only be used on Windows.

 If you want to extract mails out of your `.nsf` database, this might be the tool you're looking for.
-Bonus point: it's written in Python ! ;)
+Bonus point: it's written in Python! ;)

 ## Installing nlconverter and its dependencies